wp-plugins/easy-pie-coming-soon/readme.txt

 ### Advanced Features
-* Easily export email addresses to CSV for compatibility with **MailChimp**, **AWeber** and other major email providers.
+* Export email addresses gathered by Coming Soon Page to CSV for compatibility with **MailChimp**, **AWeber** and other major email providers.

 == Installation ==

-1. Click Plugins/Add New from the WordPress admin panel
+= Using The WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
-1. Search for "Coming Soon Page" and install
+2. Search for 'Coming Soon Page'

--or-
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+= Uploading in WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Upload' area
+3. Select `easy-pie-coming-soon.zip` from your computer
+4. Click 'Install Now'
+5. Activate the plugin in the Plugin dashboard

+= Using FTP =

-1. Download the .zip package
+1. Download `easy-pie-coming-soon.zip`
-1. Unzip into the subdirectory 'easy-pie-coming-soon' within your local WordPress plugins directory
-1. Refresh plugin page and activate plugin
-1. Configure plugin using *settings* link under plugin name or by going to Settings/Coming Soon
+2. Extract the `easy-pie-coming-soon` directory to your computer
+3. Upload the `easy-pie-coming-soon` directory to the `/wp-content/plugins/` directory
+4. Activate the plugin in the Plugin's dashboard

 == Frequently Asked Questions ==